romain-trotard/redis-timing-tracker/README.md

 ### How the data is accessed:

-Let's see how I access the data for the single test:
+Let's see how is accessed the data for each page of the application.

+1. Single test page

 - get test names from the search index: